Junaed721/Terabox-Player/README.md

-Here's a **clean and professional GitHub README** version of the content you provided, formatted using Markdown and tailored for GitHub standards:

----

 # 📦 TeraDL - Terabox Video Downloader & Online Player

 Welcome to **TeraDL**, the ultimate solution to **download, watch, and convert Terabox videos online** — fast, free, and without ads.